JLugagne/go-surgeon/README.md

 ### 5. Edits can be as granular as a single field or line

-`patch_function` makes text-match edits inside a function body. `patch_struct` adds, renames, or retypes a single field. `patch_interface` adds or removes a single method and regenerates the mock.
-No more re-emitting a whole declaration to change one thing.
+The unified `patch` tool makes scoped edits with a `target` selector: edit inside a function body, add/rename/retype a single struct field, add or remove a single interface method and regenerate the mock — all without re-emitting the whole declaration.

 ---